-- \ "●" when a close relative of the individual presently falls under or has recently fallen under the category (excluding categories h to j); "▲" when a close relative of the individual fell under the category in the past (excluding categories h to j) - a.
+- a.
 An executive of a listed company or any of its subsidiaries - b.
 An executive or non-executive director of a parent company of a listed company - c.
 An executive of a fellow subsidiary of a listed company - d.
 A party (or its executive) whose major clients are listed companies - e.
 A major client (or its executive) of a listed company - f.
 A consultant, accountant, or legal professional who receives a large amount of monetary consideration or other property from a listed company, besides remuneration as an officer - g.
-A major shareholder of a listed company (or an executive of the said major shareholder if the shareholder is a legal entity)
+A major shareholder of a listed company (or an executive of the said major shareholder if the

-\ &quot; $\bigcirc$ " when the individual presently falls under or has recently fallen under the category; " $\triangle$ " when the individual fell under the category in the past
+\ &quot;○" when the individual presently falls under or has recently fallen under the category; "△" when the individual fell under the category in the past